kuituoshi/docker/java/README.md

 * Add standard java certs
 * Add security jce_policy jar
-* Ant & Maven are installed in jdk by default
+* Ant & Maven are installed in jdk by default， and using Aliyun mirrors by default